 Planting in October is key to beautiful flowers blooming come to Spring.
 One of my favorite things to do before Thanksgiving is plant tulips so when spring returns that first sign of plant life is right in front of our home.
 It’s a pretty quick task and you will be so happy with the results after the long winter.
 Here are my tips to have a great-looking spring planting bed.

 - First, select what you want to plant there are all kinds of fall bulbs you can choose from in many different color combinations.
-For my, I like to stick to one color and I like that concentration color look.
+For me, I like to stick to one color and I like that concentrated color look.
 My rule of thumb is you should plant before Thanksgiving or the ground freezes depending on where you live.
 In warm climates, you can take it all the way to the middle of December.

 - Follow the spacing direction on the bulbs, you will want to place them closer but when they do grow, they need a little room to spread out and will look so much better.